mlaursen/react-md/packages/documentation/src/guides/writing-tests.md

  }
 ```

-This default polyfill will make all your tests run in desktop mode by default.
+This polyfill will make all your tests run in desktop mode by default.

 ### Testing different app sizes